equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 switching context so often all the time I think you will actually ejoy the experience.

+Screen was really good.
+I love anti-gloss screens and this Chromebook had 14 inch one.
+It wasn't HD resolution but for text editing you don't need that.

 One thing that was really bad was the lack of memory on Chromebook.
 My was just 2GB and that's ok for several tabs open.
-But once I started to stream some music from Google Music or Youtube lot of time the chromebook run out of memory and crushed some tabs.
+But once I started to stream some music from Google Music or Youtube lot of time the Chromebook run out of memory and crushed some tabs.
 This may however be only with my model.
-I didn't extend memory in mine because I found a way how to ballance my memory power, but if this would be your plan make sure that you check if your model is upgradable as some chromebooks are not ([source](http://www.omgchrome.com/chromebooks-can-upgraded/)) and definitelly check some reviews before you buy.
+I didn't extend memory in mine because I found a way how to ballance my memory power, but if this would be your plan make sure that you check if your model is upgradable as some Chromebooks are not ([source](http://www.omgchrome.com/Chromebooks-can-upgraded/)) and definitelly check some reviews before you buy.

 ## Famous last words